 “Open My Eyes That I May See” and “Lord, Speak to Me, that I May Speak” are the most child-friendly hymns for this theme.

-u If you read both stories in this passage, have them read by two different readers, maybe even reading from two different places, to highlight their separateness.
+> If you read both stories in this passage, have them read by two different readers, maybe even reading from two different places, to highlight their separateness.
 Verses 24-29 are read by a woman, possibly a woman with different ethnic background than the majority of the congregation.
 Verses 30-37 are read by a man.

-u If you work with both healing stories and are not following the Ephphatha theme, this is a good opportunity to highlight the ways your congregation makes its buildings accessible to people with handicaps.
+> If you work with both healing stories and are not following the Ephphatha theme, this is a good opportunity to highlight the ways your congregation makes its buildings accessible to people with handicaps.
 We may not be able to cure them, but we can make sure they can be full participants in everything the church does together.
-For the children demonstrate as well as simply name this accessibility equipment.
+For the children demonstrate as well as simply name the accessibility equipment.
 Put a child in a wheel chair and roll her to worship leadership area.
 Ask someone using a hearing device to prove that he hears you from where he is sitting.

 Jesus heals the woman’s daughter

-u Children need to be told that in Jesus’ day people had not yet learned about mental illness.
+> Children need to be told that in Jesus’ day people had not yet learned about mental illness.
 When people acted strangely and seemed crazy, they thought little evil demons had taken over their minds.
 Today we know that our minds can get sick.
 We are just beginning to learn about how that happens and how mind illnesses can be cured.
 This mother’s daughter was doing and saying things that were not normal.
 Imagine how happy she was to go home and find her child sitting up in bed and greeting her as any child greets her mother.

-At a community Halloween gathering last year I saw a Grandmother - Granddaughter duo wearing matching Wonder Woman costumes and the most serene, self-confident smiles you can imagine.
+> At a community Halloween gathering last year I saw a Grandmother - Granddaughter duo wearing matching Wonder Woman costumes and the most serene, self-confident smiles you can imagine.
 They were African Americans and clearly knew themselves to be Wonder Women.
-I suspect there is a connection between them and the woman and daughter in this story.
+I suspect there is a connection between them and the mother and daughter in this story.
 That biblical mother was definitely Wonder Woman for her daughter.
 I suspect she also taught that healed daughter that she too was by nature a wonder woman and could rise to any situation needed.
 They were fierce, capable wonderful women created by God.
 And, of course they lead me to remember all sorts of Wonder Women I hear of around the world and know in my own life.
 Little girls and mothers need to soak up these women.